- The instruction at 0x00007ff is a RAM-related error associated with system or third-party applications.

 - Download Malwarebytes Adwcleaner, and install it on your system.

-- Open the program by right-clicking the icon and selecting the Run as Administrator option.
+- Open the program by right-clicking the icon and then selecting the Run as administrator option.

 - Select the Scan option to commence the scanning operation.

 - After the scan, select the Clean & Repair option.

 - After the cleanup, shut down your system and restart it.